l-fenster/kill-snail-save-snail/README.md

-# kill the Snail, Save the Snail
+# Kill the Snail, Save the Snail